-GENERAL PLASTIC INDUSTRIAL CO., LTD. AND SUBSIDIARIES Notes to Consolidated Financial Statements

-(Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)
+Notes to Consolidated Financial Statements For the years ended December 31, 2023 and 2022 (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)

 - (i) Purchased or originated credit-impaired financial assets.
 For those financial assets, the Group applies the credit-adjusted effective interest rate to the amortized cost of the financial asset from initial recognition. - (ii) Financial assets that are not purchased or originated credit-impaired financial assets but subsequently have become credit-impaired financial assets.
 For those financial assets, the Group applies the effective interest rate to the amortized cost of the financial asset in subsequent reporting periods.